-Studies show that confident public speakers are felt to be more trustworthy, credible, clever and commanding.
+Studies show that confident public speakers are felt to be more trustworthy, credible, clever, and commanding.
 Davitt Corporate Partners created the infographic below that offers us some advice so that we can excel in our presentations.

 A recent survey carried out revealed that after spiders and death, public speaking is what people fear the most.
 Whether we are confident or not, many times the outcome of our speech or presentation strongly affects what people think about us.
-Which is why there is a lot anxiety and concern surrounding public speaking.
+This is why there is a lot of anxiety and concern surrounding public speaking.

 However, with some practice and some tips, you too can leave a lasting impression on your audience.
-Even high profile CEOs and world leaders credit their refined speech making skills with practice.
+Even high-profile CEOs and world leaders credit their refined speech-making skills with practice.

 So how can we become excellent speakers?
-Keeping the following in mind before your big presentation can really help the outcome of your speech:
+Keeping the following in mind before your big presentation can really help the outcome of your speech.